 Are you wondering what subjects you need to cover for homeschool as your child enters middle school?
 Is there a set amount of time they need for each subject?
-What kind of changes take place when your child transitions from grade school to middle school?
+Need to create a 6th-grade schedule?
+What kind of changes takes place when your child transitions from grade school to middle school?
 If you need answers to these questions, you are not alone.

-Below you will find my boys’ 2016-2017 6th grade schedule to give you an idea on how we schedule our 6th grade day.
-Also, I have provided some things you can expect at this grade level along with some strategies to make this time easier on both you and your child.
+Below you will find our 6th-grade schedule to give you an idea of how you can schedule this middle school year.
+Also, I have provided some things you can expect at this grade level along with some strategies to make this time easier for both you and your child.

 - language arts/writing